Beach Park ranks

-the ocean waters are as turquoise blue as they get, and equally matched
+the ocean waters are as turquoise blue as it gets, and equally matched

 Kailua Beach Park has actually grown a little larger over the past couple of decades, thanks to many Lanikai real estate beach homes that built sea walls to protect their properties from land erosion.

-This Oahu Beach, unlike Lanikai Beach, has bathroom
+This Oahu Beach, unlike Lanikai Beach,

 facilities, beach showers, and picnic tables located on the park